mvalla/openhab-addons/addons/binding/org.openhab.binding.openwebnet/README.md

   - frame parsing
   - monitoring events from BUS

-  The lib also uses few classes from the openHAB 1.x BTicino binding for socket handling and priority queues.
+  The lib also uses few modified classes from the openHAB 1.x BTicino binding for socket handling and priority queues.

 ## Changelog

-**v2.4.0-b8** - *NOT YET RELEASED*
+**v2.4.0-b8** - 11/11/2018

-- added `Blinds` tag for shutter channels (Rollershutter items)
+- [FIX #25] added `Blinds` tag for shutter channels (Rollershutter items)
 - [FIX #17] now a disconnection from the gateway is detected within few minutes
 - [FIX #10] now an automatic STOP command is sent when a new Position/UP/DOWN command is sent while already moving
 - [FIX #18] at startup (for example after a power outage) the binding now tries periodically to connect to the BTicino Gateway